SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

     - `debounceDelay` (number, default: `1000`): Debounce delay in ms for changes of local DCL files.
     - `start` (boolean, default: `true`): Control whether to immediately start downloading the AMS bundle.

 If an instance has been constructed with `config.start=false`, the loading of the AMS bundle must be started manually.
-This is useful when ZTIS is used and the credentials do not yet contain a certificate when the instance is created:
+This is useful when ZTIS is used, and the credentials do not yet contain a certificate when the instance is created:

 ```js
 const ams = AuthorizationManagementService.fromIdentityService(identityService, { start: false });